Case Evaluation Request

 Des Moines Personal Injury Lawyer

-At McCarthy & Hamrock, P.C., you will an aggressive Des Moines personal injury lawyer who will fight for you.
-We will seek compensation for your injuries and help you recover what you've lost.
+At McCarthy & Hamrock, P.C., you will find aggressive Des Moines personal injury lawyers who will fight for you.
+We will seek compensation for your injuries and help you recover what you’ve lost.
 We can negotiate with the insurance company to get the highest settlement they will offer.
-If they don't offer a satisfactory settlement, however, we have no fear of taking them on in court.
-Our attorneys have more than four decades of legal experience for your to rely upon.
-Call us today at (888) 317-4978 to set up a consultation.
+If they don’t offer a satisfactory settlement, however, we have no fear of taking them on in court.
+Our attorneys have more than seven decades of legal experience for you to rely upon.
+Call us today at (515) 279-9700 to set up a consultation.

-We are based in West Des Moines, and represent accident victims throughout the Des Moines area, including anywhere in Polk County or Dallas County.
+We are based in West Des Moines, and represent accident victims throughout the state of Iowa, including anywhere in Polk County or Dallas County.

 Iowa Personal Injury Information Center